das-developers/dasFlex/docs/CmdTemplates.md

 The default templates are located in the `etc/commands.json` file in your server root install directory.
-Most of the default stream manipulation commands in default templates are provided by the [das2C](https://github.com/das-developers/das2C) module, as these stream processes are fast C programs with low memory overhead.
+Most of the default stream manipulation commands in default templates are provided by the [das2C](https://github.com/das-developers/das2C) module, as these stream processors are fast C programs with low memory overhead.

 **Note** The command templates defined here do not form a complete text transformation language.
 An arbitrary set of query keyword value pairs